Abigail Ratchford Shows Off Busty Assets In Colorful Skintight Bikini With Dangerously Low Neckline

 All the photos showed Abby from the chest up.
 She posed indoors in a neutral-colored room that really made her outfit pop.
 She turned the lights on overhead and changed her expression in every snap.

 In the first photo, Abigail placed her hand on her hair.
-The pose helped to frame her face, drawing attention to her head.
+The pose helped frame her face, drawing attention to her head.
 She looked right at the camera and pursed her full lips.

-The influencer styled her raven locks so that they fell down her back and shoulders in thick, glossy waves.
-She appeared to have an off-center part, and her raven mane grazed the sides of her breasts as it tumbled down.

 Abigail wore one piece of jewelry.
 She chose a delicate lasso necklace that highlighted her prominent curves.
-The tail-end of the necklace dipped into her cleavage, drawing attention to her upper body.
+The tail-end of the necklace dipped down her cleavage, drawing attention to her upper body.

-The photo created a stir among those who follow her.
-Abigail was showered with likes, comments, and emoji as her followers showed her what they thought of the offering.
+The photo created a stir among her followers.
+Abigail was showered with likes, comments, and emoji as they expressed what they thought of the offering.
 Thus far, it has already accumulated more than 34,000 likes and a slew of comments.

 "You're such a natural beauty.
 This outfit is breathtaking on you!" one person gushed.